Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 Maintained consistent performance across **train**, **test**, and **OOT datasets**.
 Threshold tuning (e.g., **0.3**) used to prioritise **risk detection**.

-**Accuracy was not used as the primary metric due to class imbalance.
-Business risk is better captured through Recall, KS, and Gini.**
+Accuracy was not used as the primary metric due to class imbalance.
+Business risk is better captured through Recall, KS, and Gini.

+**Precision is intentionally lower due to recall prioritization.
+In credit risk, false positives lead to additional manual review costs, whereas false negatives result in direct financial loss.
+The model is therefore optimized to minimize high-cost errors (false negatives).**

 👉  **Insight:** Model is optimised for **high recall**, ensuring early detection of **risky customers**.